-Is Engineering a Science?
-Within the STEM field, adults and children are usually confused about the differences between engineering and science, particularly when it comes to the relationship between the two in elementary school.
 In both subjects, students must manipulate and test material, engage in evidence-based arguments, and work as a team.
-However, there are key differences between the two areas.
+However, there are key differences between the two areas of study.

 Ultimately, scientists and engineers play a vital role in human progress, and the gap between them is not as great as it seems.
 It depends on whether it inspires you to learn as much about a subject as you can or if you learn enough to do something practical with what you know (and remember, the two are not mutually exclusive).

-Simple definition to “is engineering a science?”
+A simple definition of “Is engineering a science?”

 Science is the body of knowledge that explores the physical and natural world.
 Engineering is the application of knowledge to design, build, and maintain a product or process that solves a problem and meets a need